Min-Sheng/paper-critiques/week13/Bi-DirectionalAttentionFlowForMachineComprehension/Critique.md

 ### Visual question answwering (VQA)
   1. The question attends to different patches in the image.
-  2. Each questionword attends to each image patch.
+  2. Each question word attends to each image patch.
   3. Combining questions representations ar multiple levels (unigrams, bigrams, trigrams).
   4. Attending from the image back to the question words.
 BIDAF shares the similar idea from 4. and further take advantages of attention flow while these methods do not.